 We poke, prod and probe.
 We ask the uncomfortable questions.
 We have a conversation.

-The final stage of Design Thinking is to test ideas in the real world with real customers to see what works and what doesn't.
+Finally, we test our ideas in the real world with real customers and consumers to see what works and what doesn't.

-By working together and listening Design Thinkers are able to accurately identify the gain points and failure points in ideas.
-The failures will be most critical to success.
+By working collaboratively we can accurately identify the gain points and failure points in ideas.
+The failures are most critical to success.

 Want to ask the right questions?

 We help you articulate the problem simply so it can be answered easily.